schkovich/async-tcp/docs/README.md

   the main program to handle other tasks while waiting for network responses.

 * **Thread-Safe Printing Operations**: All print operations are routed through the `PrintHandler` class to core 1, ensuring thread-safe serial output.
-This is critical since Arduino print operations are not inherently thread-safe, and the async_context guarantees logical single-threaded execution within a core.

-* **Protocol Implementation with Connection-Based Delimiter**: Demonstrates how to implement a protocol (QOTD) that uses connection closure as the logical end-of-data marker.
+* **Protocol Implementation with Connection-Based Delimiter**: Demonstrates how to implement a protocol (QOTD) that uses TCP FIN as the logical end-of-data marker.

-* **Thread Safety in Dual-Core Systems**: Shows how to ensure data consistency when operating across both cores of the RP2040 using the SyncBridge pattern.
+* **Thread Safety in Dual-Core Systems**: Shows how to ensure data consistency when operating across both cores of the RP2040 using the SyncBridge pattern with optimized same-core execution paths.

 * **Core Affinity Management**: Illustrates how to ensure operations run on the appropriate core for handling specific hardware or timing-sensitive tasks.

-* **Callback-Based Event Processing**: Implements a callback system for connection events, data reception, and connection closure.
+* **Partial Buffer Consumption**: Demonstrates efficient handling of incoming data through threshold-based partial consumption.

+* **Quote Completion Tracking**: Shows how to track the completion state of received data for better application-level protocol handling.

 Requirements
 ------------